iremnasir/Supermarket_Simulation/README.md

     - Number of customers entering per minute in a day
     - How much time do people spend in specific aisles

+**Qualitatively there is no discrepancy between real data and simulation patterns**

 ## Keywords
   - Monte-Carlo simulation
   - Markov Chain modeling